Democratic Labour Party (Trinidad and Tobago): Unrest in country and party

 Independence left the two main industries, sugar and oil in the hands of foreign multi-national corporations (Tate & Lyle in sugar, Shell, British Petroleum and Texaco in oil).
 The labour unions interpreted this as evidence that the PNM and DLP leadership had sold out to foreign corporations.
 George Weekes, an anti-PNM Afro-Trinidadian trade unionist, gained control of the Oilfields Workers' Trade Union, while Krishna Gowandan challenged Bhadase Sagan Maraj's leadership of the All Trinidad Sugar Estates and Factory Workers Union.
 In March 1965, 15,000 sugar workers went on strike.
 Williams responded by declaring a state of emergency and suspending civil rights.
-This brought the Afro-Trinidadian and Tobagonian-dominated Trade Union Congress into alliance with the Indo-Trinidadian and Tobagonian-dominated sugar workers.
+This brought the Afro-Trinidadian and Tobagonian-dominated Trades Union Congress into alliance with the Indo-Trinidadian and Tobagonian-dominated sugar workers.

 In response to labour unrest in 1965, the PNM government introduced the Industrial Stabilisation Act (ISA), which banned strike action in the public service and restricted the use of strikes and lock-outs in private industry.
 In the spirit of democratic socialism, Stephen Carpoondeo Maharaj instructed his MPs to vote against the bill.
 However, two members of the House of Representatives (Ashford Sastri Sinanan and Lionel Frank Seukeran), and all four Senators voted in favour of the bill.
 This led to a split in the party, with three separate wings vying for power.
 The centrist wing was led by Vernon Jamadar, the leftist wing by Stephen Carpoondeo Maharaj, and the conservative wing by Lionel Frank Seukaran and Ashford Sastri Sinanan.
 Maharaj, as Leader of the Opposition, attempted to remove the DLP Senators and replace them with leftists C.L.R.
 James, George Weekes (both Afro-Trinidadians), Adrian Cola Rienzi (an Indo-Trinidadian and former ally of T.U.B.
 Butler in the Labour riots of 1937), and Jack Kelshall (a white Trinidadian socialist and former advisor to Cheddi Jagan).